bilo-io/vsx/src/chapters/10-Development.md

 **Frontend**

-Herewith we pretty much summarize the fundamentals of React frontend development, with modern technologies (again... at the time of writing).
+Herewith we pretty much summarize the fundamentals of React frontend development, with modern technologies (as of 2021).

 **Backend**